A polynomial analogue of Landau's theorem and related problems: Landau's theorem over Fq[T] , for A2+B2

-We only prove estimate \eqref{eq:b1est}, as \eqref{eq:b2est}, \eqref{eq:b3est} are proven mutatis mutandis. \\ Let $q$ be a prime power.
-As explained in the beginning of \S\ref{furthapp}, for $q \equiv 3 \bmod 4$, the set $S_1(q)$ defined in \eqref{s1def} is the set of monic polynomials of the form $A^2+B^2$, although we study it for any prime power $q$.
+Let $q$ be a prime power.
+As explained in the beginning of \S\ref{furthapp}, given a non-square element $\alpha \in \FF_q$, the set $S_1(q)$ defined in \eqref{s1def} is the set of monic polynomials of the form $A^2-\alpha B^2$.
 By definition, $S_1(q)$ is the multiplicative semigroup of $\FF_q[T]$ generated by the following set of mutually coprime polynomials:

 It follows that the generating function of $B_1(2n,q)$ (counting function of $S_1(q)$, defined in \eqref{b1def}) is

 If we set

 then $F_{S_1(q)}$ assumes the form